 Signed by* Select a Certificate Authority (CA) that will perform device certificate verifications.
 Device certificates from the System Store on Windows or Keychain on macOS are considered for verification by checking if the certificates are signed by the selected CA. TPM attested Verify if the device certificate is protected by the Trusted Platform Module (TPM).
 See TPM to learn more.Note: This parameter is optional.
-Check Revocation Status (OCSP) Enable and select from external OCSP servers to check certificate revocation status.
-Enabling this option activates the drop-down menu to select OCSP Server to use for verification.Note: This parameter is optional.
+Check Revocation Status (OCSP Server) Enable and select from external OCSP servers to check certificate revocation status.
+Enabling this option activates the drop-down menu to select a OCSP Server to use for verification.Note: This parameter is optional.
 To enable the verification of the OCSP revocation status, you should have previously configured an external OCSP server.

 Certificate profiles configured to use an OCSP server to verify certificate status behave as follows: